iGEM-Thessaloniki-2019/Genetic-Algorithm-System-Sequencing/README.md

 ```
 $ bash Process.sh
 ```
-From here the user should specify the NUPACK 3.0.6 path, the number of generations and the number of mutations in each generation, by following the instructions.
+From here the user should specify the NUPACK 3.0.6 path, the number of generations and the number of mutations in each generation, following the instructions.

 The user can specify a particular domain to be mutated by adding the flag --specific_mut with the domain in the line 87 of the Process.sh file, for example ```$ python Genetic_Algorithm/SpecMutate.py -f $j --specific_mut solo-b ```